Rostov Oblast: Religion

 The Ascension Cathedral is the largest Russian Orthodox church in Novocherkassk, Rostov Oblast, Russia.
 It used to be one of the largest churches of the Russian Empire and the main church of the Don Host Oblast.

 The five-domed building, which stands 75 meters tall, is a notable example of Russian Neo-Byzantine architecture.
 It was erected between 1891 and 1904 on the site of an earlier church.
 The first church on the site was built to Luigi Rusca's designs.
 It collapsed in 1846.
 A replacement church collapsed 17 years later.

 Church of the Intercession of the Holy Virgin ― one of the oldest churches in Rostov-on-Don.
 For a considerable period of time, Intercession Church served as the principal church not only for the fortress of St. Dimitry of Rostov but also for the people of local settlements.
 Since the end of the 18th century, the Church of Intercession had been considered to be a cathedral.
 The status changed in 1822, when Church of the Nativity of the Blessed Virgin Mary on the decree of the Holy Synod was declared cathedral.

 St. Nicholas' Church in Bogdanov is one of only four churches in the Kamensky district of Rostov Oblast which have survived since the October Revolution.
 There is also Church of St. Nicholas in Elanskaya village.

 St. George's Church in Sandata village was built in the early 20th century.

 St. Catherine Church in Krasnodonetskaya (1879) and The Church of the Transfiguration of the Savior (1910) are officially declared as objects of cultural heritage of Russia.

+Church of the Transfiguration (Olkhovchik) was built in 1873.